3-Creeks Natural Area Floodplain Enhancement Project

 • Public outreach, stakeholder meetings, and input

-• Meetings with permit agencies, seeking guidance before submitting permit applications.
-Attempted to schedule meetings with Oregon Dept. of State Lands (DSL), US Army Corps of Engineers (USACE), National Marine Fisheries Service and Oregon Dept. of Fish & Wildlife-Fish (ODFW) Passage Coordinator.
-We were only able to get meetings with DSL and ODFW, but communicated via email with USACE.
+• Collaborating with Oregon Dept. of State Lands (DSL), US Army Corps of Engineers (USACE), National Marine Fisheries Service and Oregon Dept. of Fish & Wildlife-Fish (ODFW) Passage Coordinator.

-• Applied for grants: we applied to FEMA, NOAA Fisheries, National Fish & Wildlife Foundation, and Metro.
-We were selected for a Metro Nature in Neighborhoods Capital Grant and have a grant agreement in place as of December 2023.
+• We were selected for a Metro Nature in Neighborhoods Capital Grant and have a grant agreement in place.

-• Began working on an agreement with the North Clackamas Watersheds Council (NCWC) to provide outreach, as part of our Metro Nature in Neighborhoods grant.
-NCWC will team with Unite Oregon to include outreach to underserved communities.
+• Partnering with the North Clackamas Watersheds Council (NCWC) to provide outreach, as part of our Metro Nature in Neighborhoods grant.
+NCWC is teaming with Unite Oregon to include outreach to underserved communities.

 • The Wetlands Conservancy has conducted the first of two volunteer amphibian egg mass surveys.
 The survey found over 200 Pacific chorus frog egg masses, 24 long-toed salamander egg masses, and one red legged frog egg mass.
 This is a sign of very good habitat quality in the existing wetlands!